ARPOISE/ARpoise/php/porpoise/README.md

 the event is not handled locally but sent to the back-end.
 The back-end forwards the event to all ARpoise clients currently connected that use the same **SceneUrl** value, including the original sender.
-When ARRpoise receives the forwarded event, it handles the event as if the click happened locally.
+When ARpoise receives the forwarded event, it handles the event as if the click happened locally.

 ---